msteenhagen/indoxicate/content/posts/why-still-twitter.md

 title = "Why am I still on Twitter?" image = "https://indoxicate.me/img/twitter.jpg" date = "2023-04-19"
 description = "Platforms like Twitter have a stifling effect on political activism.
-In the current internet economy, politics is more and more reduced to a universe of discourse and we are encouraged to overestimate the political significance of tweeting and retweeting.
+In the current internet economy, politics is more and more reduced to a universe of discourse, and we are encouraged to overestimate the political significance of tweeting and retweeting.
 Moreover, on Twitter a lot of your time goes towards supplying the platform with content.
-Doing that is not activism.
-It is capitalist production work.
+Doing that is not activism: it is capitalist production work.
 But can we even imagine an alternative form of online political activity?" tags = [
-    "capitalism", "social-media", "twitter", "jodi-dean", "mark-fisher", "activism" ] episode = "false" duration = "0:15:59"
+    "capitalism", "social-media", "twitter", "jodi-dean", "mark-fisher", "activism" ] episode = "true" duration = "0:15:59"
 [mp3]
     asset_link = "why-still-twitter.mp3"